kevinhu/many/README.md

 # many

-This package serves as a general-use toolkit for frequently-implemented statistical and visual methods.
+This package provides a general-use toolkit for frequently-implemented statistical and visual methods.

 **[Full documentation](https://many.kevinhu.io)**